International University of Africa

-Due to its geographic location and cultural history, Sudan has been hosting a steady flow of people from neighboring countries, who were either in pursuit of religious knowledge or were on their way to perform the hajj pilgrimage.
+Due to its geographic location and cultural history, Sudan has been hosting a steady flow of people from neighbouring countries, who were either in pursuit of religious knowledge or were on their way to perform the hajj pilgrimage.
 (Port Sudan lies directly across the Red Sea from Mecca's port city of Jeddah.)
 Some pilgrims stayed behind, either with a sheikh (religious leader) or fleeing from religious persecution, which set in as a result of European colonization.
 Others were forced by incessant wars to seek refuge and education in Sudan.
-As of 2010 the university had almost 6000 students.
+As of 2010, the university had almost 6000 students.
 Its 93-acre campus is located in the South-Eastern part of Khartoum State.